the-spyke/undercut/README.md

 console.log(result); // [1, 4, 9]
 ```

 1. Start with an operation factory.
-It captures arguments (if there is any) and may provide some additional logic/state to the operation.
+It captures arguments (if there is any) and may provide some additional functionality (but do not store any mutable state here, because operation must be reusable).
 2. Operation function itself.
 It's super convenient to use Generators for building an operation, but it may be a regular function too.
-During pipeline execution it will be called with an observer you need to pass items to.
+During pipeline execution it will be called with an observer representing the next stage of the pipeline.
-3. `try-catch-finally` block should cover all possible scenarios like cancellation and `end-of-sequence`.
+3. `try-catch-finally` block should cover 2 possible exiting scenarios: cancellation and `end-of-sequence` signal.
-4. An observer waits for new items until `.return()` was called and `yield` exits the function.
+4. Observers wait for new items indefinitely.
+The loop ends only because of `yield`.
 5. Get an item by `yielding`.
-6. Do your job.
+6. Do your computation.
-7. When you need to pass something down the pipleline, do this by calling `observer.next()`.
+7. When you need to pass something down the pipleline, do this by passing it to `observer.next()` call.
-8. `yield` will throw on calling `.throw()` method.
+8. `yield` will throw on calling the `.throw()` method.
 This means a cancellation of the execution.
-Usually, you want to set some flag and check it later in `finally`.
-9. Propagate the error down the pipeline by calling `observer.throw()`.
+9. You need to signal remaining observers in the chain, so they could clean up the resources too.
+This is done by passing the error to the `observer.throw()` call.
-10. You will get here in case of both `end-of-sequence` and cancellation.
+10. You will get here in case of both cancellation and `end-of-sequence` signal.
-11. (optional) If you have some work to do after you've seen all items, you can do it here (even pass items).
-It is also a good place to clean up your resources.
+11. It is a good place to clean up your resources.
+You must also signal remaining observers in the chain by calling `observer.return()`.

-12. Close the observer.
+In case more advanced operations like grouping, where you need to look at all available items first before you can proceed, you can do this in `finally`.
+Make yourself a flag to skip computation in case of catching a cancellation, and pass items before closing the observer ([see the groupBy operation](packages/undercut/src/push/operations/group_by.js))

 ## Operations

+Operation exist in both `pull` and `push` versions:

 - `append(...items)` -- adds its arguments to the end of the sequence.
 - `average()` -- reduces the sequence into a number by calculating the average of it.